When I told my friends that I wanted to travel to Colombia, they asked me ” But, why do you plan a tour in Colombia?”

 12. Watch the whales on the Pacific coast with a Colombia travel guide

 You can have access to the Pacific Coast by boat or flight only.
 And the inhabitants refuse to build a road to their hometown.
 Black sand, cliffs, intense nature and music.
 It’s all you need.
 You can forget the internet on the Pacific Coast if you travel to Colombia.
 You go fishing, dancing in rhythm with percussions and running naked in the jungle – optional.
 Then you can observe the whales from a tiny boat.

 There are 3 branches of the Andes crossing all Colombia.
 These mountains cover 33 % of the country!
 As a result, there is the possibility to hike through amazing and unusual landscapes like the Paramo (a unique ecosystem between the treeline and the glaciers in Colombia), relax in natural hot springs and climb 5000 m altitude summits.
 Most of them are protected and sometimes you need the authorization to explore them (booking in advance or with a guide).
 I went to the Paramo of Los Nevados.
 It was cold and muddy.
 We have been lost in the area called “The lost valley” – What a coincidence!
 It was an adventure I will never forget.

 15. Live in a National Park without A Colombian guide

 There are 58 protected areas in Colombia, and they represent 11% of the territory.
 Tayrona Park is one of the most famous.
 Its access is easy, flat -Almost- and on the Caribbean Coast.
 For these reasons, it can be super touristy.
-Fortunately for you, most of the people are just going to Cabo San Juan and then leave.
+Fortunately for you, most of the people are just going to Cabo San Juan.
 Travel to Colombia and wander 3 days without a guide in the Sierra Nevada.
 It’s one of my favorite places to visit in Colombia.

 16. The tallest palm trees in the world, a fantastic Colombia tourist attraction